AbhayRoy234/Smart_Buy/readme.txt

 It's really easy to use, user just need to login and paste the link of the product.

-Both web and android versions make API call to backend which fetch data
+Both web and android versions make API call to backend which fetch data.

-The app make an API call which is build in python.
+The API is build in python and is backed up with a database.